josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_paying_for_your_porn_is_good_defence_doctrine.md

 **First created:** 2025-10-30 | **Last updated:** 2025-12-19
 *How the “woke” concern sang UK–NATO–EU defence relations to sleep.*

-> *Or: British men, once again, being undone by their love of bossy women.*
+> *Or: British men, once again, being undone by their love of bossy women.
+Again.*

 ---